 A modern interpretation of a Victorian coaching house

 Fife Arms finds its way in the league of luxury at the hands of the Wirths.
 A four-year renovation leads to a complete turnaround; inside its taxidermy-adorned tartan walls is a mesmerizing museum of nostalgia, add to that Picasso’s Mousquetaire et nu assis, and a Steinway piano by Mark Bradford.
 It is a curator’s haven, but bedrooms remain in their antique quirkiness.
-Pets are allowed, dining is extravagant with Executive Chef Robert Cameron working out a library of classic Scottish cuisine.
+Pets are allowed, dining is extravagant with Executive Chef Timothy Kensett working out a library of classic Scottish cuisine.
 Stroll at the Cairngorms National Park or enjoy a wintry day at the Glenshee ski centre.

 Britannia Hotel, Trondheim, Norway

 Scandinavia’s palace in the north makes a fresh reprise

 Taking the place of Trøndelag’s 150-year landmark is the imposing palatial expanse in cream, whose upscale lobby greets with a quirky chess patterned floor and Anne Kyyrö Quinn artwork.
 Rooms are soundproofed, all housed with marble baths and Swedish handmade beds for complete decadence.
 Lodged within its floors is the fine dining Speilsalen, but the more breath-taking venue is at the Palm Court, whose glass dome easily takes the heart of both the gourmands and onlookers away.